Francesca Gardner, St Catharine's

 I grew up in Lincolnshire and studied for a BA in English Language & Literature at Magdalen College, Oxford, followed by a MSt in English (1700-1830) supplemented by modules in early modern literature, funded by the Senior Mackinnon Scholarship.
 I am now a PhD student and Harding Distinguished Postgraduate Scholar at St Catharine's College.

-I am currently writing a novel about a world in which everything is beginning all the time, and a play about a man who starts eating the dictionary; I also enjoy learning German and Latin, birdwatching, film (especially short films and stop motion animation), and making puppets.
+I am currently writing a novel about a world in which everything is beginning all the time, a play about a man who starts eating the dictionary, and a short story about a woman addicted to a computer game called 'Cornershop Simulator'; I also enjoy learning German and Latin, birdwatching, film (especially short films and stop motion animation), balloon art, and making puppets.

-Having previously held college and university-wide Access and Outreach positions, I enthusiastically welcome students at any educational level to drop me an email at fgg23@cam.ac.uk if they would like to discuss applications, interviews, my research interests, or literature in general.
+As I am frequently involved with Access and Outreach and Widening Participation projects, I enthusiastically welcome students at any educational level to drop me an email at fgg23@cam.ac.uk if they would like to discuss applications, interviews, my research interests, or literature in general.

 Research Interests

-My research interests lie mostly in the early modern period and the long eighteenth century, and, topic-wise (alongside pastoral), include:
+My research interests lie mostly in the early modern period and the long eighteenth century (including Romanticism), and topic-wise include:

 In general, I am drawn to genre, close reading, and interdisciplinarity.